 You can use the custom template later to create the same breakout experience for your board participants.

-Using Miro breakouts with Zoom
+Using Miro breakout frames with Zoom

 You can use Miro breakouts with Zoom together to speed up the decision-making process in your team.